Popular Search Algorithms in Artificial Intelligence (AI)

 Strengths:

-Less dependency on memory than the BFS algorithm does.
+- There is less dependency on memory than the BFS algorithm does.

 Limitations:

-Will not generally be able to provide the shortest distance.
+- We will not generally be able to provide the shortest distance.

-Certain problem domains are susceptible to infinite paths.
+- Certain problem domains are susceptible to infinite paths.

 Uniform Cost Search (UCS)

-Applications: pathfinding in graphs with weighted edges, network routing and logistics.
+Applications: pathfinding in graphs with weighted edges, network routing, and logistics.

 Strengths:

-It finds the minimum-cost path which is optimal when there is a weighted graph.
+- It finds the minimum-cost path, which is optimal when there is a weighted graph.

 Limitations: